alexalpz/learning-node/README.md

 * Explored frameworks using Express and Socket.io
 * Built a demo app that uses GET and POST messaging service.
 Had connected it to Socket.io
 * Learned about different databases.
 Had set up MongoDB and managed and saved data using Mongoose.
+* Have worked and tested asynchronouse code using nested callbacks, promises and async/await.

 ```
 -Alexa Lopez